exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 which is encapsulated in the `Transaction` trait.
 This trait includes the `verify` method to check the integrity of the transaction, and the `execute` method which contains logic applied to the storage when a transaction is executed.
-The `Transaction` trait needs to be implemnted for all transactions which are to be used in Exonum.
+The `Transaction` trait needs to be implemented for all transactions which are to be used in Exonum.

 In our case, `verify` for the timestamping transaction checks the transaction